ecmwf/open-ecpds/docs/architecture/components.md

 In the Data Portal workflows, two roles are distinguished:

-- The **User Data Mover** is the server where the customer connects (FTP, SFTP, SCP, HTTPS or S3) to upload or download a file.
+- The **User Data Mover** is the server where the customer connects (FTP, SFTP, SCP, HTTPS, WebDAV or S3) to upload or download a file.
 In a multi-mover setup it is selected by a Load Balancer.
 - The **Target Data Mover** is the server where the file is stored.
 It is allocated by the Master Server, considering available storage and system load.